pantheon-systems/documentation/source/content/custom-certificates.md

 ## Access

-A white glove concierge service is now available to contract customers, including Enterprise, EDU+, Pantheon One, Elite, and Resellers.
+A concierge service is now available to contract customers, including Enterprise, EDU+, Pantheon One, Elite, and Resellers.
 For more information, please contact [Sales](https://pantheon.io/why-pantheon-enterprise).

 ## Manually Managed Custom Certificates